There are two ways to exert influence; through force or persuasion.

 There’s no denying that these persuasion steps are integral leadership skills.

 Many successful people have wielded these principles effectively, encouraging others to do their bidding or champion their cause.

 Indeed, the game of influence is everywhere, funded by companies who know the value of tapping into our psychological biases and atavistic instincts.

 If you want to improve your interaction with others, learning how the human mind works is imperative.

-As opposed to brute force, utilise this knowledge to improve your relationships, securing voluntary and enthusiastic responses to your requests.
+As opposed to brute force and coercion, as in the case of dark psychology, you can utilize this knowledge to improve your relationships, securing voluntary and enthusiastic responses to your requests.